-Further testing may be prescribed to better understand the extent of the PAD and your physician may choose from several procedures, including ultrasounds, non-invasive imaging tests (MRA), and CT scans or Angiography that use contrast dye to highlight the arteries.
+Further testing may be prescribed to better understand the extent of the PAD and your physician may choose from several procedures, including ultrasounds, non-invasive imaging tests (MRA), and CT scans or angiography that use contrast dye to highlight the arteries.
 Angiography is typically used for patients with more severe PAD.

-- Angioplasty and Stenting this is a less invasive procedure where a surgeon inserts a long, thin tube called a catheter through a small puncture site in the groin.
+- Angioplasty and Stenting: a less invasive procedure where a surgeon inserts a long, thin tube called a catheter through a small puncture site in the groin.
 It is guided through the blood vessels and into the affected artery where it first takes a picture (angiogram) and then another catheter is inserted with a tiny balloon that inflates and deflates, flattening the plaque against the walls of the artery.
 Finally, a stent is inserted to hold the artery open.

-Endarterectomy: A surgeon makes an incision and removes the plaque that has built up inside the inner lining of the artery
+Endarterectomy: A surgeon makes an incision and removes the plaque that has built up inside the inner lining of the artery.

-- Bypass: A surgeon creates a detour around a blocked artery, allowing for free passage of blood and oxygen
+- Bypass: A surgeon creates a detour around a blocked artery, allowing for free passage of blood and oxygen.

 - Amputation: a last-resort treatment done in only the most extreme cases of PAD.